 Music Row / Vanderbilt / Hillsboro Village / Belmont / Edgehill

 Conveniently located near Music Row, Vanderbilt University, and Belmont University, the Hillsboro Village / Edgehill area features historic homes next to new builds.
 You will find historic recording studios next to hip boutiques, eateries, and plentiful restaurants & bars.
 Abundant sidewalks make it perfect for a walk or run.

 Suburban, with tree-lined streets and wooded areas, Belle Meade is a gem in the middle of Nashville.
 The median annual income of Belle Meade residents is $195,208, which is more than 3x the median annual income in the U.S.

 One of Nashville’s oldest neighborhoods in the heart of the city is Germantown.
-Historically known as Nashville’s first suburb, Germantown boasts eclectic dining and shopping, converted factory lofts, townhomes, and great access to Sounds Stadium and the city at large.
+Historically known as Nashville’s first suburb, Germantown boasts eclectic dining & shopping, converted factory lofts, townhomes, and great access to the city at large.

 Sylvan Park / Sylvan Heights / The Nations / Charlotte Park